Hadoop-bigdata/Hadoop/Hadoop-Environment.md

 	type `i` to insert the command
 	```
-	i
 	//command to insert the code in vim
 	```

 	type `:wq` save the file and quit the vim file.
 	```
-	wq
 	//command to save code and quie the vim
 	```
-	copy the code in the core-site.xml file
+	copy the code from the core-site.xml in github

-* 3.4 Restart Hadoop
+* 4.4 Restart Hadoop

 	Before Restart the Hadoop, make sure you already close Hadoop, to close the Hadoop follow step in 2.6.